wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 berry (several seeded).
 They are mostly animal dispersed, though sometimes water-borne, and characterise most of the extra-Australian members of the family (mostly in the tropics).
 Some Australian rainforest species have this type of fruit.
-Opposite leaves are common in these species, also.
+Opposite leaves are also common in these species.

 ## Family Rutaceae - the Citrus family.